College of Forestry Spring Awards

 Photo of the Year Award

-Established in 2009 by Dr. Ed Jensen, Professor and Associate Dean in the College of Forestry, the Photo of the Year Award recognizes noteworthy photographic work created by students in the College.
-Photo of the Year candidates are made up of the Photo of the Week winners throughout the academic year.
-The Photo of the Year is selected by the College’s FERN Center and Student Services Office staff.
+The Photo of the Year Award, established in 2009 by Dr. Ed Jensen, Professor and Associate Dean in the College of Forestry, celebrates outstanding photographic work by students.
+Candidates for this award are selected from the Photo of the Week winners throughout the academic year.
+The final selection is made by the College’s FERN Center and Student Services Office staff.

-The winner of this award will receive a Beaver Store Gift Card, a framed print of their photo, and their photo will hang in the FERN Center for the upcoming academic year.
+The winner receives a Beaver Store Gift Card, a framed print of their photo, and their photo will be displayed in the FERN Center for the upcoming academic year.

 Contact Brooke Harrington or the Student Services Office if you have questions!